AJ-Wuu/CodeBlood/MachineOrganization.md

     * Using the indirection operator ```*``` we can get back the value which is pointed by the pointer, but in case of void pointer we cannot use the indirection operator directly.
 This is because a void pointer has no data type that creates a problem for the compiler to predict the size of the pointed object
     * The void pointer is useful because it is a generic pointer that any pointer can be cast into and back again without loss of information
   * ```int q[] = {1,2,3,4}; int* p = &q[2];``` indicates that p points to the address of q[2], and q points to the address of q[0].
 As integer has 4 bytes, ```p - q = 2```
+  * Error:
+    * Segmentation fault -- if value at pointer p is constant; p points to a memory location that is invalid
+    * Arithmetic overflow can occur
   * Can re-assign pointers, CANNOT re-assign arrays (see arrays as CONSTANT pointers)
 ```
 void fun(int *p) { //p is a new copy of the original pointer p, so the change to local p doesn't affect the value of the original p